agmmnn/awesome-blender/README.md

 ### 🌑Textures [^](#table)

--   [Texture Haven](https://texturehaven.com/textures/index.php?c=all&o=date_published&s=all) : Texture Haven is a website where you can find high quality scanned textures for free, no catch.
+-   [Poly Haven/Textures](https://polyhaven.com/textures) : Poly Haven/Textures is a website where you can find high quality scanned textures for free.
 -   [CC0 Textures](https://cc0textures.com/) : Get hundreds of PBR materials and textures for free under the Public Domain license.
 -   [cgbookcase](https://cgbookcase.com/textures/) : Discover a library of high-quality PBR textures.
 Free for every purpose, forever.
 Some Blender tutorials here and there.
 -   [Textures.one](https://textures.one/) : Search the databases of many of the biggest free texture at once.